 - In November 2008, Moore told interviewer Larry King that most Americans were struggling financially while “a few people at the top” were becoming “filthy rich.”
 Added Moore: “I think, really, what we’re seeing here right now with [failing automobile companies], with the banks, we’re seeing the end of capitalism—the end of capitalism as we know it.
 And I say good riddance.
 It hasn’t helped the people or the planet.”

 Notwithstanding Moore’s disdain for capitalism, he has been unable to articulate what a preferable system would actually look like.
-In an interview with CNN’s Anderson Cooper, for example, Moore stated that “capitalism is an evil system set up to benefit the few at the expense of the many.”
+In a 2011 interview with CNN’s Anderson Cooper, for example, Moore stated that “capitalism is an evil system set up to benefit the few at the expense of the many.”
 Cooper then asked: “So, what system do you want?”
 To this, Moore replied: “Well there’s no system right now that exists.
-We’re going to create that system.”1
+We’re going to create that system.”

 Moore Denies That He Is Ultra-Wealthy

 Though he routinely excoriates wealthy people, Moore himself is one of the richest individuals in the world.
-He has a net worth exceeding $50 million, and lives in a 17th-floor, $1 million-plus apartment in New York City.
+He has a net worth exceeding $50 million.
 As of July 2014, he owned a combined total of nine real-estate properties in New York and Michigan.
 In the summer of 2015, he put his 11,000-square-foot lakefront mansion in Michigan up for sale, with an asking price of $5.2 million.
 When he gives speeches in various venues, Moore charges up to $30,000 per appearance.